 It’s summer.
-What’s noon to you? | EarthSky.org
+What’s noon to you?
+Midday?
+High noon?

 When is it noon for you?
 That’s not as easy a question to answer as you might think!
 What do you mean by noon?
-Do you define it by your clock or wristwatch?
+Do you define it by your clock or smartphone?
 Or the gnawing in your stomach that says it’s time for lunch?
 Well, you might want to think again!

-We in the Northern Hemisphere typically say the first day of summer comes at the June solstice, which, in 2020, fell on June 20.
+We in the Northern Hemisphere typically say the first day of summer comes at the June solstice, which, in 2023, falls on June 21.
 But – no matter what day it is – when noon occurs depends in part on your location and in part on your definition of noon.
 On the day of a June solstice, noontime shadows are just a hair shorter than the day before.
 That’s because, at the June solstice, Earth’s Northern Hemisphere is tilted most sunward for the year, and the sun rises highest in our Northern Hemisphere sky, yielding the year’s shortest midday shadows.

 Notice that I said midday, rather than just noon.
 Usually when most of us say noon, we mean 12 p.m. on the clock.
 But that may not be what astronomers mean by noon.